 Install-Package Selenium.Support

-• Next copy the feature and scenario marked in bold into a txt file and rename its extenstion from “.txt” to “.feature” (for example Google.feature).
+If you do not have NuGet refer my previous blog where I have explained how to install NuGet and download selenium/nunit etc - Next copy the feature and scenario marked in bold into a txt file and rename its extenstion from “.txt” to “.feature” (for example Google.feature).
 Save this file in project directory which is same location as .csproj file is stored for your project.
 Then in solution explorer of VS Express add this file by right clicking project –> Add –> Existing item.
 Change the filter to All files and you should see the new feature file.
 Then select the file and click add.
 Next save the project as SpecflowTutorial.

-• First I will show you how to create a step definition file using the specflow command and then we can create a batch file that can be executed from external tools which helps us to generate step definitions in just one click.
+- First I will show you how to create a step definition file using the specflow command and then we can create a batch file that can be executed from external tools which helps us to generate step definitions in just one click.
 Navigate to project directory where your .csproj and .feature files are stored and copy the path.

-• Next open a command window and type
+- Next open a command window and type

 specflow generateall <ProjectPath>\<Projectname.csproj> /force /verbose